 The MRF is deployed in a network configuration with an IP border access controller that serves to hide the presence of the MRF.
 The IP access border controller supports IP-level topology hiding for any voice media streams.
-Specifically, the border gateway supports NAT functionality; always presents its own IP address to the user; prevents ICMP Ping & ICMP Traceroute requests from being forwarded across the gateway; and, resets TTL field in the IP header.
+Specifically,

 Figure E.5.1: VoIP lawful interception for a terminating call with CC interception at the MRF